elifehacker/jsfiddle/README.md

 # jsfiddle
+This is a project to display delivery destination on the google map to visualize the task.
+It should facilitate the drive coming up with the best route to make deliveries.

 1. Place dragon head excel files under the inputs directory.
 2. Run
 ```
 python dragontomap.py
 ```
-and noted down the output.
+and note down the output.

 3. Place the output list to https://jsfiddle.net/elifehacker/Lraobzx4/ remember to put a ; by the end.